jaredevans/claude-kbflash/README.md

 /reload-plugins
 ```

-That registers the hooks below (architecture borrowed from [govee-claude](https://github.com/jaredevans/govee-claude), minus the daemon — the keyboard is local, so no socket/state machine is needed):
+That registers the hooks below:

 | Hook | Script | Effect |
 |------|--------|--------|